Gear Modifications and Care Mistakes to Avoid

 Store Them Dry

 Have you ever forgotten to dry a reservoir and felt that invisible slimy film that grows on the inside?
 That same slime will grow in the hoses and filter media of your water filters and mechanical purifiers, encapsulating them in goop that can render them useless.
-Any time you’re storing a filter for more than a couple of weeks, you should flush them with a weak bleach solution to disinfect them (per the instruction manual that came with your filter) and disassemble them as much as safely possible/instructed to allow them to dry.
+Any time you’re storing a filter for more than a couple of weeks, you should flush them with a weak bleach solution to disinfect them (per the instruction manual that came with your filter and can be found on the individual product’s web page) and disassemble them as much as safely possible/instructed to allow them to dry.
 Leave them on a sunlit windowsill or outside in a breeze for a while to speed the drying process, then pack them up until your next trip.
 Note that some hollow fiber cartridges cannot be disassembled (and some in fact need moisture to remain functional), making the disinfection step all that more important.

 Our snowshoes aren’t typically modified, owing to their best-in-class design, but we do see a lot of beat-down snowshoes come through the shop.
 Here again, our repair techs beseech you: “PLEASE DRY YOUR GEAR!”
 Even the awesome, aircraft-grade aluminum of our snowshoe frames and bindings can oxidize with prolonged exposure to water—especially with road salt and other chemicals mixed in from roadside parking spots or parking lots.
 In those situations, a good rinse and drying when you get back are extra important.
 And of course, storing them in a protective bag with plenty of ventilation and drainage while traveling is a great idea, as is finding an open, well-ventilated place to hang them when you get home.